kuba-kowalczyk-allegro/kudo-space/.ai/prd.md

 ## 6. Success Metrics

 - Metric-001: Core Functionality: The application successfully allows users to log in, create kudos for other users, view all kudos on the board, and delete their own kudos.
-- Metric-002: AI Feature Utility: The AI content generation feature is functional and provides sensible, context-appropriate suggestions based on user-provided keywords.
+- Metric-002: AI Feature Utility: The AI content generation feature is functional and provides sensible, context-appropriate suggestions based on user-provided prompts.
 For the MVP, the "usefulness" will be judged subjectively by the development team, without a formal user feedback mechanism.
 - Metric-003: User Adoption: The application is successfully deployed and used by a small team, with kudos being actively created and viewed.
 - Metric-004: Stability: The application runs without critical errors, and core features like authentication and kudo creation are consistently available.